-In the meanwhile, our press sent us the blurbs that will grace the back cover of our book.
-Written by Lawrence F. Kohl (modern editor of Conyngham’s The Irish Brigade), James Schmidt (author of Notre Dame in the Civil War), George Rable (author of the best work on Civil War religion, God’s Almost Chosen Peoples), and Randall Miller (Civil War historian and expert on Irish Catholic soldiers during the war), I hope they will make you as excited for the book’s release as I am.
+In the meanwhile, they Fr.
+David and me the blurbs that will grace the book’s cover.
+Written by Lawrence F. Kohl (modern editor of Conyngham’s The Irish Brigade), James Schmidt (author of Notre Dame in the Civil War), George Rable (author of the best work on Civil War religion, God’s Almost Chosen Peoples), Randall Miller (Civil War historian and expert on Irish Catholic soldiers during the war), and my UVA colleague Barbra Mann Wall, I hope they will make you as excited for the book’s release as I am.

 “Conyngham’s work, its subject, its language, and its tone, reveal much about what the editors call ‘the state of the church and its uneasy place in American society at the time.’
 There is much new here, and by comprehensively bringing together information about both priests and nuns, it suggests the direction and provides some of the facts for a full history of Catholics in the Civil War.”—Lawrence Kohl, editor of David Power Conyngham’s The Irish Brigade and Its Campaigns